 For almost 40 years, Oideas Gael has sought to pursue development projects in collaboration with various partners and funding bodies at national and European level.
 These initiatives are designed with the aim of revitalising aspects of our native heritage, creating innovative approaches in Irish language learning, and establishing links with other minority language communities while fostering employment and entrepreneurship in Gaeltacht regions.

 Safeguarding intangible cultural heritage through transformative learning within community-based art, or HEART (Heritage Art) for short, is a European cooperation partnership co-funded by the EU Erasmus+ Programme.
-Oideas Gael is among five project partners from across Europe who are developing and testing a fresh model for teaching intangible cultural heritage (ICH), with the aim of producing new tools for art educators working with cultural heritage.
+Oideas Gael is among five project partners from across Europe who developed and tested a fresh model for teaching Intangible Cultural Heritage (ICH), with the aim of producing new tools for art educators working with cultural heritage.

 This EU Erasmus+ KA2 initiative developed an Open Resource Platform for teaching minority languages as a means of inclusion.
 The online platform hosts an training programme for teachers as well as exemplar teaching resources.
 Oideas Gael was among six organisations representing three European territorial languages who helped develop the platform.